Capture method — Demersal otter trawl

 Stock area — Rockall

 There is no stock assessment, specific data or specific management for this fishery.
 Landings in the area are thought to be negligible.
-However around 22 tonnes landed into UK by UK vessels in 2014.
 In accordance with the precautionary approach, this fishery requires data collection to enable a more comprehensive or analytical stock assessment before it can be recommended as anything other than unsustainable.
-ICES advises catches of no more than 11 tonnes in 2015.
-Avoid eating fish below the size at which it matures, 30 cms, and during its breeding season, January to July.
+Avoid eating fish below the size at which it matures, 30 cm, and during its breeding season, January to July.

 Criterion score: 1 info